aseyq/flyCSV/README.md

 devtools::install_github("aseyq/flyCSV")
 ```

-If you don't have the `devtools` package, you can install it with:
+Devtools package is necessary if you want to install an R package directly from github.
+You probably already have it but if you don't, you can install it with:

 ```
 install.packages("devtools")